megat69/ACPL/README.md

 Every library can be seen at this link : [https://github.com/megat69/ACPL/tree/master/acpl_libs](https://github.com/megat69/ACPL/tree/master/acpl_libs)

 To use one, declare at the beginning of your program `$use: <lib>`.

+### 3.10.1
+- Bugfixes
+  - Corrected a shell from a past dev experience with command `ini-content`
+    - Using that command made the console crash
+    - Now fully fixed, with revamped version of the command
+  - Corrected a problem with the `settings` command
+    - When entering wrong values in input fields, and clicking save, the inputs weren't reset
+    - It was just a dev error, now fully fixed.

 ### 3.10
 - **Automatic updates**
   - If it upsets you to ALWAYS have to manually update your ACPL, then this release might be the last you'll download.